Classic Grilled Cheese Sandwich

 FAQ

-- How do I keep it from getting greasy or soggy?
+- How do I reheat a grilled cheese sandwich without it getting soggy?

 Serving Suggestions